What a lot of colds.

 To expect such small ones to understand it is a medicine and it is not a treat underlines the importance of adult control and care with drugs.
 Pronouncing on the sugar content or the dangers of an overdose do not work with a one year old.
 The only answer has been to ensure no others are around when the bottle is out and impress upon them the dangers of ‘enjoying medicine’ …

 Well when Kevin reached heights sufficient to reach behind the curtain in their bedroom, he one day found a bottle of Calopl there.
 Mum or Dad had used it some weeks earlier and forgotten to put it back in the medicine cupboard.
 There was a child safe top in it so not problem…but there was.

 By 3 years of age it seems that a child can open the bottle.
 Duncan woke Mum and Dad saying that his brother had been drinking medicine.
 An empty Calpole bottle was found.
 A call to 111 bought many questions and no clarity so Mum and Kevin raced to A&E, even though in the midst of the coronavirus pandemic. excess paracetamol can be a killer.

 Painful blood tests made the point that drinking medicine which you remember because it is sweet and sticky is not a good thing.
 Thankfully Kevin had raised levels but not anything to cause him damage or death.

 To Calpol I ask. ‘why so sweet, thick and sticky’?
 Even the low sugar version has sweet tasting additions to keep the sugar craze going.

 Bulk buy small boxes of tissues ..you will need them!

-Think twice before using calpol..
-Maybe talk to you health visitor … If you are lucky enough to have one… Or GP and the limits of its use
+Think twice before using Calpol..
+Maybe talk to your health visitor … If you are lucky enough to have one… Or GP on the limits of its use